-Usually the first local (origin country) network to air the series in its original language.
+Usually the very first local (producing country) network to air the series in its original language.

-Network change: when a series moves from Network A to Network B during its initial run, both networks are added (e.g. the first three seasons of The Mindy Project aired on Fox and the last three on Hulu).
+When a series moves from Network A to Network B during its initial run, both networks are added.

 In the context of international broadcast with time difference (e.g. US/UK), simultaneously is defined as broadcast the same day.